 But let’s admit: no testing is a substitute for real-world feedback.
 So we absolutely recommend doing a beta testing phase with early adopters.
 We leveraged beta testing in our project, conducted by the client on a small group of users, to the fullest: unbiased beta testers, watching the final product with a critical eye, were an extremely valuable source of information on how to improve the product before its launch.

 A reliable and trustworthy developer will always assist you in the launch process in AppStore and Google Play.
-While positioning statement and marketing activities are on the client side, a tech partner helps comply with the submission guidelines and adjust accordingly.
+While positioning statements and marketing activities are on the client side, a tech partner helps comply with the submission guidelines and adjust accordingly.

 Maintenance & Support

 The app launch doesn’t mean that the tech team stops its work here.
 Updates, new features implementation, bug fixing – app development is a long-term commitment, with a development cycle starting anew after each new version release.

 How to Choose a Financial Software Development Company

 A money lending app is a complex project.
 Once you decide to engage a software developer, make sure that they possess the following:

 Digital lending is a high-load complex system.
 For successful project delivery, we would recommend that you search for a software development company with technical expertise in creating and launching enterprise solutions with the latest technologies and within diverse deployment ecosystems.

 Money lending apps process sensitive information and must comply with PSI DSS standards, anti-money laundering laws, American CFPB, and European GDPR rules – and that’s definitely not a full list.
 So it is worth checking whether a company has worked with projects from highly regulated industries and knows about their standards and security certificates.

 Fintech is a very specific domain, which must comply with strict regulations.